-A 33-year-old member asked:
+A member asked:

-could a broken sleep cause headaches?
+Could a broken sleep cause headaches?

 Dr. Heidi Fowler answered